jakeboone02/jakeboone02.github.io/RESUME.md

 - Designed and developed two mission-critical web applications for expediting and materials management
 - Integrated modern web design techniques (React, Redux, Jest and Cypress testing, REST APIs, etc.) into a legacy Oracle EBS platform
 - Used Jira task management system and Agile software development methodologies to coordinate the activities of UX designers, front-end and back-end developers
-- Prepared product technical and functional documentation in MediaWiki-based system
+- Prepared product technical and functional documentation in MediaWiki-based content management system
 - Developed MediaWiki templates and Lua modules to help organize content for the enterprise
 - Automated the application deployment process with bash scripts and Microsoft Team Foundation Server (TFS) builds